Dabz/ccloudexporter/README.md

 # Prometheus exporter for Confluent Cloud Metrics API

-A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).
+A simple Prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).
 By default, the exporter will be exposing the metrics on [port 2112](http://localhost:2112).
+When launching with Docker Compose, metrics are displayed via a Grafana dashboard on [http://localhost:3000](http://localhost:3000) (`admin`/`admin`).

 To use the exporter, the following environment variables need to be specified:

 * `CCLOUD_API_KEY`: The API Key created with `ccloud api-key create --resource cloud`